Jaime Polanco-Jimenez

 View Paper (PDF)Work in Progress: AI & Research Productivity

 My research agenda extends beyond the classroom to academic production itself.
-I am currently running a new Randomized Controlled Trial (RCT) evaluating how AI tools affect the productivity and well-being of researchers.
+I am currently running a Randomized Controlled Trial (RCT) evaluating how AI tools affect the productivity and well-being of researchers.

-Polanco-Jimenez, Jaime and Almudena Sevilla.
+Polanco-Jimenez, Jaime, Almudena Sevilla, and Ivan Vicente.
 2026.
-AEA RCT Registry (17749-1.0).
+AEA RCT Registry (17749-2.0).

 Interactive Demo: The Treatment Tool